 Subject to the learnings from phase one and phase two of the negotiated partnership process, there may be an opportunity for other NGOs to be considered in 2020.
 We will continue to keep the sector updated.

-Manaaki is the New Zealand Aid Programme’s contestable fund that was launched in March 2019 for New Zealand non-governmental organisations (NZNGOs) seeking co-investment for smaller scale development activities.
+Manaaki is the New Zealand Aid Programme’s streamlined contestable fund, which was launched in late March 2019 for registered New Zealand non-governmental organisations (NZNGOs) seeking co-investment for smaller scale development activities.

-The fund has been called Manaaki to convey our focus on “uplifting mana through listening to, supporting and empowering” vulnerable, marginalised and hard to reach communities.
+The name Manaaki reflects the fund’s focus on “uplifting mana through listening to, supporting and empowering” vulnerable, marginalised and hard to reach communities.

 Manaaki Application Form [DOCX, 1 MB]